-- The DOM-317 form submitted to the RO becomes part of the MAGI case record. - The PAS from the nursing facility and the DOM-260 MR from the ICF/IID becomes part of the MAGI case record. - Medicaid Income is not payable for a MAGI child or adult while eligible under MAGI rules. - Prior to authorizing a per diem payment on a MAGI-related eligible in a nursing facility, ICF/IID or Swing Bed, review for any possible transfers of assets within the 5-year lookback period and any subsequent months.
+- The DOM-317 form submitted to the RO through LTSS becomes part of the MAGI case record. - Medicaid Income is not payable for a MAGI child or adult while eligible under MAGI rules. - Prior to authorizing a per diem payment on a MAGI-related eligible in a nursing facility, ICF/IID or Swing Bed, review for any possible transfers of assets within the 5-year lookback period and any subsequent months.